-143. Covidien plc and its various subsidiaries (including Mallinckrodt) at all times acted as a single, unified enterprise.
-Even when employees worked for a Mallinckrodt entity, they indicated that they ultimately worked for Covidien (or worked simultaneously for the entities).
-Prior to the spinoff, employees working on opioid issues had email signatures that identified them as employees of either Covidien or both Covidien and Mallinckrodt.
-For example, Karen Harper's email signature stated "Senior Manager, Controlled Substances Compliance Group, Mallinckrodt/Covidien Pharmaceuticals."
-Sales representatives and sales managers for branded opioids were identified in their email signatures as employees of "Covidien Specialty Pharmaceuticals."
-Employees who were identified as being a part of "Medical Affairs, Covidien" monitored drug abuse and referred to "Covidien employees" generally.
-Covidien and its subsidiaries shared common officers and employees, many of whom signed documents on behalf of multiple entities.
+177. Even when employees worked for the pharmaceuticals business under the "Mallinckrodt" name, the employees indicated that they worked for Covidien (or worked simultaneously for Covidien and Mallinckrodt).
+For example, Karen Harper's email signature stated: "Senior Manager, Controlled Substances Compliance Group, Mallinckrodt/Covidien Pharmaceuticals."
+Sales representatives and sales managers for branded opioids identified themselves in their email signatures as employees of "Covidien Specialty Pharmaceuticals."
+Employees who identified themselves as being a part of "Medical Affairs, Covidien" monitored drug abuse, and referred to themselves, and others referred to them, as "Covidien employees" generally.
+178. The entire Covidien enterprise had shared employees, managers, supervisors, officers and directors, and integrated sales and distribution systems.
+For example, an Exalgo communication plan from May 2012 stated it was from the "Covidien Publication Team."
+170 179.